 In 2012, Sam Vanhoutte, Kristof Rennen, Mike Martin and Panagiotis Kefalidis joined AZUG as volunteers, helping the day-to-day working.

 In 2015, Tom Kerkhove joined AZUG as a volunteer, helping the day-to-day working.
-Sam Vanhoutte decided to focus on other things.
+Sam Vanhoutte decided to focus on other things, while Panagiotis Kefalidis moved to the USA.

 Yves has been shipping enterprise and cloud software since 2001.
 He is specialized in the design of distributed software systems using messaging.
 Next to being the founder of MessageHandler.net, an online platform for the co-creation of message processing logic, he is also active as a Solution Architect for Particular Software (NServiceBus), which provides a messaging platform for developing such logic.
 Yves has been awarded Windows Azure MVP for the last 5 years and is a regular on the speaking circuit.